typohnebild/numpy-vs-mir/README.md

         return self._postsmooth(F=F, U=U, h=h)
 ```
-The class _PoissonCycle_ is a specialization of this abstract class.
+The class _PoissonCycle_ is a specialization of this abstract _Cycle_.
 Here, the class specific
 methods like pre- and post-smoothing are implemented.
-Both smoothing implementations and the solver
+Both smoothing implementations and also
-are based on Gauss-Seidel-Red-Black.
+the solver are based on Gauss-Seidel-Red-Black.

 We experimented with _Numba_[^fn6] and the _Intel Python Distribution_[^fn5] here.
 _Numba_ was used to speed up the sweeps in Gauss-Seidel-Red-Black.
 The efficiency differences of
-Numba and without Numba are considered in the [Python-Benchmark].(#python-benchmark).
+Numba and without Numba are considered in the [Python-Benchmark](#python-benchmark).
 Another speed up method is to use the _Intel Python Distribution_ which also uses _Numba_ in
 combination with many other Python-packages that are optimized for Intel CPUs.
 The effect of this
 specialized Python Distribution can also be seen in the [Python Benchmark](#python-benchmark).